 The customer needs to determine if MCS be used to manage the Azure non-persistent machines or create their own Azure Resource Manager (ARM) templates.
 When a customer uses MCS to create machine catalogs, the Azure on-demand provisioning feature reduces storage costs, provides faster catalog creation and faster virtual machine (VM) power operations.
-With Azure on-demand provisioning, VMs are created only when Citrix Virtual Apps and Desktops initiates a power-on action, after the provisioning completes.
+With Azure on-demand provisioning, VMs are created only when Citrix DaaS initiates a power-on action, after the provisioning completes.
 A VM is visible in the Azure portal only when it is running, while in Citrix Studio, all VMs are visible, regardless of power status.
 Machines created via ARM templates or MCS can be power managed by Citrix using an Azure host connection in Citrix Studio.

 Storage Account Containers